11th arrondissement of Paris: Demographics

 The peak population of Paris's 11th arrondissement occurred in 1911, with 242,295 inhabitants, and so, 66,020 inhabitants/km^{2}.

-In 2021, the arrondissement remains the most densely populated in Paris with 38,851 inhabitants/km^{2}, and the densest urban district in Europe.
-It is accompanied by a large volume of business activity: 142,583 inhabitants and 83,870 jobs.
+In 2023, the arrondissement remains the most densely populated in Paris with 37,690 inhabitants/km^{2}, and the densest urban district in Europe.
+It is accompanied by a large volume of business activity: 83,870 jobs.

 The population consists of a large number of single adults, though its eastern portions are more family-oriented.
 There is a strong community spirit in most areas of the eleventh, and it is interspersed with squares and parks.